openrewrite/rewrite-docs/getting-started/rewrite-maven-plugin/README.md

 </project>
 ```

-## Classpath Scanning for Recipes
+## Activating Rewrite Recipes

 The plugin automatically scans the `compile`, `provided`, and `test` scopes for visitors, recipes, and styles.
-These aren't automatically enabled, but they become available to activate through [plugin configuration](./#plugin-configuration).
+No recipe is ever run on your code base without being explicitly activated in the plugin's configuration.

 {% hint style="success" %}
 Because the plugin uses classpath scanning, dependencies of the project can include Rewrite recipes in their releases to help migrate users of their library from one version to another.